 Note: In developing Liquid Loans, the team placed a great deal of importance on ensuring that the oracles used by the protocol are of the highest quality.
-Liquid Loans has no less than three oracles in place – Chainlink, Tellor, and a built-in custom oracle – and these oracles are relied on in that preferential order.
+Liquid Loans has two oracles in place:

 Put simply, the system is designed to reward Stability Providers, not harm them.
 For Stability Providers to make a loss, a dramatic “black swan” flash crash would have to happen, or all three oracles would have to fail simultaneously, which is extremely unlikely.